• Skip to primary navigation

 • They are faded.

 • They are too small for the child.
-If they are good condition, donate or give away the garment.
+If they are in good condition, donate or give away the garment.

 • They are stained.
 Check the chest area of shirts and the thigh area of pants.